 We’re living in very uncertain financial times.
 Prices for everything seem to be going up and down like yo-yos, making it difficult to know what kind of salary we should strive for and what salaries we can actually live off!
 Is £40k a good salary in the UK, for example?

-£40,000 is considered a good salary in the UK at the time of writing, as it’s more than the measured average per person.
+£40,000 is considered a good salary in the UK at the time of writing, as it’s more than the measured average per person and also above the UK median.

-However, there’s a few ways of looking at this question, and there are factors that come into play along the way!
+However, there’s a few ways of looking at this question and the factors that come into play along the way!
 Let’s take a closer look at the current salary situation in the UK and what might be considered a comfortable wage.

 When earning £40k as an individual, your take-home salary after paying income taxes and national insurance is around £31,000 per year, which is equivalent to roughly £2,600 per month.